CeMOS-Mannheim/M2ara/README.md

 - set SNR to 3
 - set alignment to 0 mDa (no alignment)
 - set binning tolerance to 100 ppm
-- select the the folder `curve` from the .rar file, make sure no other files/folders are present.
+- select the the folder `curve` from the .zip file, make sure no other files/folders are present.

 The target m/z is m/z 826.5722 (PC(36:1) [M+K]+) and m/z 616.1767 (Heme B [M+H]+) the pIC50 values should be 9.5 and 9.7.